borna471/PlayerStatApp/README.md

 assists, goals per game, games played, goals in last 10 mins, etc.) for the last season

-// - As a user, I want to be able to see relevant
-// statistics to players prioritized based on their positions

 - As a user, I want to be able to compare players, by adding desired players to a compare-list

 - As a user, I want to be able to filter players by positions

-// not a proper feature, must add new one
 - As a user, I want to be able to navigate between these tabs and features through a menu